MatthewReid854/reliability/docs/Importing data from Excel.rst

 -   right_censored
 -   num_right_censored

-Methods:

--   print() - this will print a dataframe of the data in FNRN format to the console
--   write_to_xlsx() - this will export the data in FNRN format to an xlsx file at the specified path.

 **xlsx_to_FR**

 This is the standard data entry format for `reliability`.
 The FR format is the most simple, but for data with many repeated values it is not as efficient at representing the data in a table as FNRN or XCN.
 Python has no problems with long arrays so the FR format is chosen as the data entry format for its simplicity.